 However, more traditional Christian services will feature all-male groups with young male vocalists singing the alto and soprano sections.

-Most local church groups will have a choir and are very welcoming of new members, however, if you have aspirations of joining a big cathedral choir, you should prepare yourself to audition.
+Most local church groups will have a choir and are very welcoming of new members, however, if you have aspirations of joining a big cathedral choir, you should prepare yourself to audition as competition can be fierce.

-Some of the best choirs throughout the UK have an extremely high standard for entry with many only accepting professionals.
+Some of the best church choirs throughout the UK have an extremely high standard for entry with many only accepting professional singer.

 2. Gospel Choir

-Technically, a gospel choir is defined by the type of music that is sung and gospel music has proved so popular that they have permeated the commercial marketplace and were popularised by singers such as James Brown and Whitney Houston.
+Technically, a gospel choir is defined by the type of music that is sung rather than the style of singing.
+Over the years, gospel music has proved so popular that it has permeated the commercial marketplace, with singers such as James Brown and Whitney Houston popularising the music style.

-Most commonly associated with African-American congregations, the energy and passion expressed through gospel music has spread across the world and is especially popular in Christian African nations.
+This type of choir is most commonly associated with African-American and Black British congregations, the energy and passion expressed through gospel music has spread across the world and is especially popular in Christian African nations.

 Generally featuring powerful lead vocals and strong use of harmonies, traditionally congregations would sing acapella and use clapping and foot stamping to create rhythm.